💰 What is the best place to buy rental property in Minnesota? 💰

 Though it might be called the Land of 10,000 Lakes, for real estate investors, Minnesota is more like “the Land of 10,000 Opportunities.”
 For those interested in investing in rental property in the North Star State, here are five of the best markets you should consider.

-If one of the cities on our list catches your eye, you can get advice from an experienced local real estate agent and up to 0.5% cash back at closing by working with our friends at Clever Real Estate.
-In Minnesota, where the median price for a single-family home is $330,167, that's up to $1,650 back in your pocket.
+If one of the cities on our list catches your eye, you can get advice from an experienced local real estate agent and cash back at closing by working with our friends at Clever Real Estate.
+In Minnesota, where the median price for a single-family home is $330,167, that’s up to money back in your pocket.

 Clever is a free, no-obligation agent matching service that will introduce you to qualified, pre-vetted realtors from trusted brokerages including Keller Williams, RE/MAX, and Coldwell Banker.
 You can meet as many agents as you like until you find the best one to advise you on your real estate investment journey.

 👋 Contact Clever’s licensed concierge team to meet top-rated real estate agents in Minnesota today!